yannicklevederpvtl/tdmc-lab-installation/README.md

 ### Download and install tools in your jumpbox ###

 - Clone this project in your jumpbox (Linux Ubuntu)
-- Copy the **tmc-config.yaml** template
+- Copy the **tmc-config.yaml** template to create your own
 ```
 cp ./templates/tdmc-config_template.yaml tdmc-config.yaml
 ```
-- Configure your environment variables and credentials in this **tmc-config.yaml** file
+- Configure your environment variables and credentials in your **tmc-config.yaml** file

-- Once this is done, run the script to download tools and the TDMC Installer from the Broadcom Support Portal.
+- Once this is done, run the **download.sh** script to download tools and TDMC Installer from the Broadcom Support Portal

 ```
 ./download.sh